cloro

 0.003 vs 0.417

-The typical (median) GPTBot-blocking domain earns almost no ChatGPT citations per Google-ranking it holds — 0.003 vs 0.417 for domains that let GPTBot in.
+The typical (median) GPTBot-blocking domain earns almost no ChatGPT citations per Google-ranking it holds, 0.003 against 0.417 for domains that let GPTBot in.
 Blocking the crawler tracks with near-invisibility in the answer layer.

 It's engine-specific

-Blocking a provider's own crawler depresses citations in that provider's engine specifically: PerplexityBot-blockers get a median 0 Perplexity propensity vs 1.167 for others — while blocking non-OpenAI bots barely dents ChatGPT.
-That specificity is what a coincidence wouldn't produce.
+Blocking a provider's own crawler depresses citations in that provider's engine specifically: PerplexityBot-blockers get a median 0 Perplexity propensity vs 1.167 for others, while blocking non-OpenAI bots barely dents ChatGPT.
+A coincidence would be unlikely to line up that neatly with who owns which crawler.

 Training blocked ≫ retrieval blocked